 The interactions between Indus neighborhoods that would have facilitated these developments have often been labeled heterarchical.
 Indeed, the interactions between guild-like organizations, households, neighborhoods, and different Indus sites would likely have been unranked.
-With regard to urban growth, the thinking goes that different heterarchical social groups-neighborhoods, corporate groups, households-managed their affairs independently of one another (Possehl 2002; Kenoyer & Miller 2007; Wright 2010; Vidale 2010).
+With regard to urban growth, the thinking goes that different heterarchical social groups-neighborhoods, corporate groups, householdsmanaged their affairs independently of one another (Possehl, 2002; Kenoyer and Miller, 2007; Vidale, 2010; Wright, 2010).
 Vidale (2018) offered an expanded version of this model, positing that Indus heterarchy was analogous to competition between groups of elites evident in Medieval Genoa.
-However, accepting this interpretation requires us to make the unfounded assumption that Indus cities were stratified, forcing Indus evidence into an outdated neo-evolutionary model, and obscuring the persistence of egalitarianism in the past (Green 2021).
-Better to suppose that neighborhood and household groups likely exerted polycentric forms of authority on the urban environment (Petrie 2013b) than to force archaeological evidence from the Indus into an a flawed, neo-evolutionary model of state formation.
+However, accepting this interpretation requires us to make the unfounded assumption that Indus cities were stratified, forcing Indus evidence into an outdated neo-evolutionary model, and obscuring the persistence of egalitarianism in the past (e.g., Green, 2021).
+Better to suppose that neighborhood and household groups likely exerted polycentric forms of authority on the urban environment (e.g., Petrie, 2013b) than make unwarranted assumptions.
 Moreover, it is also unlikely that heterarchical interactions between different institutions can fully explain the growth of Indus cities.
-Indus governance also incorporated institutional spaces capable of mobilizing large quantities of revenue and managing its use, mobilizing labor at large scales.
+Indus governance clearly incorporated institutional spaces capable of mobilizing large quantities of revenue and managing its use, mobilizing labor at large scales.
 However, there is no evidence that the specialists who occupied such offices belonged to a different class than the households from which they coordinated labor.